diem/diem/json-rpc/json-rpc-spec.md

    </td>
    <td>Object
    </td>
    <td> The returned status of the transaction after being processed by the VM.
 One of Executed, OutOfGas, <a href ="#moveabort---type">MoveAbort</a>, <a href="#executionfailure--type">ExecutionFailure</a>, VerificationFailure, DeserializationError, or PublishingFailure.
+You should use the "type" field to distinguish the type of the Object, the value is snake cased of the type name. (e.g., if "type" field is "out_of_gas", this is a OutOfGas object)
    </td>
   </tr>
   <tr>